Dash-Industry-Forum/Ingest/ingest-tools/README.md

 - tested with unified origin
 - multiple tracks can be uploaded only by multiple processes running the ingest tool (improvement todo)

+# additional tools

+- fmp4dump dump the content of a fragmented mp4 to stdout, mainly the metadata and signalling data (not the samples itself)
+- fmp4sparse convert a CMAF with emsg to a sparse track file (TODO add support for other input formats)
+- fmp4init  get the init segment of a fragmented mp4 file (the moov and ftyp boxes)

 # features to be added
 - HTTP over TLS
 - HTTP AUTH